-If it snows and blows - and it does - and the roads aren't promptly cleared of the big white drifts (yes - it's white in the country), you could be snowed in for days.
+If it snows and blows - and it does - and the roads aren't promptly cleared of the big white drifts (yes - it's white in the country in Canada), you could be snowed in for days.
 The kids won't mind missing school, but you might feel differently.
 Before buying land, you must find it first.
 This is maybe the ...

 How much acreage do you want?
 How much city frontage and lot square footage?
 Obviously, lot size will determine how large a home you can construct on your little piece of paradise.

-Further away from the city, your little chunk of green Gaia will be cheaper
+Further away from the city, you'll find it will be cheaper